Cosmology meets cohomology: Cosmological correlators and the Wavefunction of the Universe

 We first define the flat-space $n$-site wavefunction coefficient at $L$-loops $\psi_{n,\textrm{flat}}^{(L)}$ which essentially makes up the \textit{energy integrand} of the FRW wavefunction coefficient

 where $\mathcal{V}, \mathcal{E}$ denotes the set of vertices and edges of a given $n$-site, $L$-loop Feynman graph.
 We also introduce the notation $X_v$ associated with the sum of energies flowing to the boundary from a vertex $v$ and $Y_e$ denote the energies of the edges (internal lines) $e$.
-It is worth stressing that we follow standard practice (in this field) and do not perform the integrals over the spatial loop momenta for the case of loop-level contributions.
-Such considerations are left for future work.

 The computation of the nested time integrals given by the formal expression (\ref{eq:energyintegrand}) has been carried out in the literature using several approaches: i) explicitly computing the $3^e$ \textit{bulk} time integrals arising from the three-term structure of the propagator (\ref{eq:bulktobulkprop}), ii) a combinatorial representation to implement \textit{boundary} old-fashioned perturbation theory which one would obtain via the Lippmann-Schwinger kernel \cite{ArkaniHamed2017}, iii) \textit{triangulations} of the cosmological polytope (and its dual) \cite{ArkaniHamed2017,Benincasa:2019vqr,Arkani-Hamed:2018bjr,Juhnke-Kubitzke:2023nrj}.
 Using any of the approaches, one can compute the two- and three-site flat-space wavefunction coefficients at tree-level to be

 while the two-site contribution at one loop is given by

 To compute wavefunction coefficients relevant to FRW cosmologies, we perform an uplift by integrating the \textit{integrand} (\ref{eq:energyintegrand}) over the energies related to the time-dependent coupling constants (\ref{eq:scalefactorFourier}).
 To account for this extra time-dependence, we denote the \textit{shifted} vertex energies as $E_v = x_v + X_v$ while also tacking on the twist factor $x_v^{\vep}$ at each vertex.
 As a result, the full FRW wavefunction contributions take the form